 NAATI has scheduled the following test dates in response to the number of EOI applications received:

-- Sinhalese - Professional Translator, Sinhalese to English (6 April)
+- Sinhalese - Professional Translator, English into Sinhalese (6 June - applications close 5 May)

 If you wish to submit an application for one of the test dates above, you can do so through the NAATI Online portal.
 If you select an EOI language test type that is not listed, you will automatically be directed to the EOI application process.